SunBK201/ScubaTrace/docs/contributing.rst

 Code Style
 ==========

 Please follow the PEP 8 style guide for Python code.
-You can use tools like `flake8` to check your code for style issues:
+You can use tools like `ruff` to check your code for style issues:

 .. code-block:: bash

-    pip install flake8
+    pip install ruff
-    flake8 .
+    ruff format .

 Thank you for contributing!